agentmorris/MegaDetector/CODING_CONVENTIONS.md

 ## Type hinting

-Type hinting is strongly encouraged for all new code to improve code clarity and help with static analysis.
-While not strictly enforced for retroactive changes to older code, it is highly recommended to add type hints when modifying existing code.
+Type hinting is encouraged for new code, but not required and not enforced retroactively.

 Use standard Python type hints (PEP 484).